s-damian/hardhat-nft-ticketing/README.md

 ### Environment Variables - Contract Addresses

-In the `.env` of the Next.js App part (`./frontend/.env` file), you need to configure the following environment variable:
+In the `./frontend/.env` of the Next.js App, you need to configure the following environment variable:

 ```bash
 NEXT_PUBLIC_EVENT_MANAGER_CONTRACT_ADDRESS="<your-event-manager-contract-address>"